fpc/FPCBuild/install/doc/readme.txt

 Please also read the platform specific README file, if it exists.

-This package contains a freeware 32-bit/64-bit pascal compiler for several platforms.
+This package contains an advanced freeware 32-bit/64-bit pascal compiler for several platforms.
 The language and the runtime library are almost compatible with Turbo Pascal 7.0 and recent Delphi releases.
 There is also partial support for the Macintosh pascal dialect.

 Free Pascal 2.0.4 is currently available for the following platforms:
 - Linux-i386